Net-Advantage/DeveloperFundamentals/src/ConfigurationFundamentals/README.md

 1. Creating and setting up a `secrets.json` File
 1.  `ConfigurationBuilder` code in a console application
 1. Implement the `IOptions` pattern in a console application
-1. Implement the `IOptionsMonitor` pattern in a console application
 1. Conclusion

 Script: